 Working capital = Current assets – Current liabilities

 Lastly, the acid test ratio or quick ratio is similar to the current ratio except that it is a more refined calculation where non-liquid assets such as inventory and prepaid expenses are excluded in the asset part of the equation.
-The ratio indicates a company’s immediate ability to repay its current liabilities with current assets which are in cash or near cash form.
+The ratio indicates a company’s immediate ability to repay all current liabilities with current assets which are cash or near cash forms.

-Acid test ratio (quick ratio) = Current asset / Current liabilities
+Acid test ratio (quick ratio) = Current asset (only liquid assets) / Current liabilities

 Vehicles deliveries with resale value guarantee do not impact our near-term cash flows and liquidity, since we received the full amount of cash for the vehicle sale price at delivery.

-Here is another quote from Tesla annual filings dated Dec 31 2018 regarding resale value guarantee:
+Here is another quote from Tesla’s annual filings dated Dec 31 2018 regarding resale value guarantee:

 To date, we have only had an insignificant number of customers who exercised their resale value guarantees and returned their vehicles to us.
 Based on current market demand for our vehicles, we estimate the market prices of our vehicles will continue to be above our resale value guarantee amounts.

 For the reason discussed above, these liabilities were excluded from the adjusted current ratio measurement to reflect Tesla’s realistic liquidity.

 Tesla Acid Test Ratio (Quick Ratio)

-The chart above shows the acid test ratio of Tesla for the past 5 years from 2015 to 2019.
-The acid test ratio is also called quick ratio.
+The chart above shows Tesla’s acid test or quick ratio for the past 5 years from 2015 to 2020.

-This low liquidity environment basically requires Tesla to turn its inventory to cash in order to keep its business running.
-Without doing that, Tesla would absolutely run into solvency problem.
-This just shows how critical Tesla vehicle deliveries are in order to convert all that inventory into working capital.
-If somehow the cash conversion cycle is disrupted, Tesla would be filing bankruptcy in no time.
+This low liquidity environment basically requires Tesla to convert its inventory to cash through sales in order to improve liquidity.
+If somehow the cash conversion cycle is disrupted, Tesla would be seriously running into solvency problems in no time.

 Nevertheless, as long as there is demand for the company products, as seen from its surging revenue in recent quarters, Tesla will be doing just fine.

 To recap, we looked at the current ratio, working capital and acid test ratio (also referred to quick ratio) when we analyzed Tesla’s liquidity.

-The current asset and current liabilities used in the calculation of these ratio have been adjusted to exclude some assets and liabilities that may not have an immediate effect on the liquidity of the company.
+Some of the current liabilities used in the calculation of these ratio have been adjusted to exclude some items that may not have an immediate impact on the liquidity of the company.

-1. Financial figures in all charts and tables in this article were obtained and referenced from Tesla’s financial statements available in Tesla Quarterly Results.
+1. Financial data in all charts and tables in this article were obtained and referenced from Tesla’s financial statements available in Tesla Quarterly Results.